 Another option of sending the messages to drivers is by using the “Messages” menu present under the orders menu.

-Please refer to Sending messages to drivers of office for details of the “Messages” menu
+Please refer to Sending messages to drivers for details of the “Messages” menu

 If you click on the “x” icon present on any truck in the trucks column, you will be able to remove the truck or mark its work as done.
 Once it is marked as done, no “x” icon will be shown on the truck.
 In order to re-activate the truck, you will have to use the “activate closed truck” menu.
 Once you select that menu, you will be shown a modal where you can select closed trucks that you want to re-activate.